 I list beets as one of the 11 easiest vegetables to grow in Canada.
 Beets are a perfect addition for those of us gardening in the zone 3 gardening climate as they prefer cold weather to hot.
 Beets are rarely bothered by pests or diseases and need little care besides thinning and regular watering.
-Let's look at some easy tips for growing beets from seed in in ground gardens, raised beds or in containers.
+Let's look at some easy tips for growing beets from seed in your in ground gardens, raised beds or in containers.

 Tip #1.
 Direct Sow Beet Seeds

 My first tip for growing beets from seed is to direct sow your seeds into your garden.
 They do not transplant well and tolerate frost and cold weather well.
 Plant beet seeds directly into your garden or container soil up to a month before your last expected spring frost.

 Tip #2.
 Plant Beet Seeds in Rich, Loose, Well Drained Soil